pnnl/ruleset-checking-tool/docs/ruleset_functions/check_purchased_chw_hhw.md

 ## check_purchased_chw_hhw

-Description: Check if RMR is modeled with purchased chilled water as space cooling source or purchased hot water/steam as space heating source.
-If any system in RMR uses purchased chilled water, function shall return True for purchased chilled water as space cooling source.
-Similarly, if any system in RMR uses purchased hot water or steam, function shall return True for purchased hot water/steam as space heating source.
+Description: Check if RMD is modeled with purchased chilled water as space cooling source or purchased hot water/steam as space heating source.
+If any system in RMD uses purchased chilled water, function shall return True for purchased chilled water as space cooling source.
+Similarly, if any system in RMD uses purchased hot water or steam, function shall return True for purchased hot water/steam as space heating source.

 Inputs:
-- **RMR**: The RMR that needs to be checked.
+- **RMD**: The RMD that needs to be checked.

 Returns:
-- **purchased_chw_hhw_status_dictionary**: A dictionary that saves whether RMR is modeled with purchased chilled water as space cooling source or purchased hot water/steam as space heating source, i.e. {"PURCHASED_COOLING": TRUE, "PURCHASED_HEATING": FALSE}.
+- **purchased_chw_hhw_status_dictionary**: A dictionary that saves whether RMD is modeled with purchased chilled water as space cooling source or purchased hot water/steam as space heating source, i.e. {"PURCHASED_COOLING": TRUE, "PURCHASED_HEATING": FALSE}.

 Function Call:
 - GET_COMPONENT_BY_ID()

 Logic:

-- Check if RMR is not modeled with external fluid source: `if NOT RMR.ASHRAE229.external_fluid_source:`
+- Check if RMD is not modeled with external fluid source: `if NOT RMD.ASHRAE229.external_fluid_source:`

   - Set purchased cooling and purchased heating flag as False: `purchased_chw_hhw_status_dict["PURCHASED_COOLING"] = FALSE, purchased_chw_hhw_status_dict["PURCHASED_HEATING"] = FALSE`

-- Else, for each external fluid source in RMR: `for external_fluid_source in RMR.ASHRAE229.external_fluid_source:`
+- Else, for each external fluid source in RMD: `for external_fluid_source in RMD.ASHRAE229.external_fluid_source:`

   - Check if external fluid source is cooling type: `if external_fluid_source.type == "COOLING"`